gshaw/gshaw.github.io/resume.md

 Jan 2011 - Present
 Venture Media Labs Inc.

 Lead Software Engineer for all projects at Venture Media Labs.
 Involved in training, recruiting, planning and development of more than 10 custom web and iOS applications ranging from social networks, eCommerce.
 Web applications use Ruby on Rails, Postgres, AWS.
 Example projects include BlackFriday.com with more than 50 million visitors in November and Canvus.com generating $300K in monthly sales.
 I can work the entire stack but my strength is back-end and leadership.

 ### Self Employed Software Engineer
 Jan 2000 - Present

-Started my own company to provide custom application and web site programming.
-Worked on a variety of projects including a client server Windows application and an e-commerce web site.
+Started my own company to provide custom application and web application development.
+Worked on a variety of projects including a client server Windows application and an e-commerce site.
 I was responsible for all phases for project development.
 The projects received great praise for their usability and stability.
-Recent work has involved numerous Ruby on Rails sites and a medical simulation application.

 ### Emergency Paramedic
 2007 - 2012
 British Columbia Ambulance Service

 An opportunity arrived from volunteering at my local fire department led to me taking the required training to work as a licensed Paramedic in my community.
-A new found interest in combining software and medicine has involved into contract work on medical research projects with surgeons at Vancouver General Hospital.
+A new found interest in combining software and medicine evolved into contract work on medical research projects with surgeons at Vancouver General Hospital.

 ### Senior Software Engineer
 Jun 2002 - Nov 2007